-We will use NHS DigiTrials as the primary route for postal invitation.
+We will use NHS DigiTrials as the primary route for postal invitation with the intention to reach most of the U.K.'s adult population through our invitations.
 NHS DigiTrials provides unparalleled scale, the ability to target invitations based on demographic information, and will help us build trust with potential participants.
 The NHS DigiTrials application process includes Section 251 support which will enable NHS DigiTrials - on our behalf - to select eligible individuals and send named invitations for participation in Our Future Health.
 We will dynamically adjust the number of invites sent to specific population groups based on conversion rates and our ambition to recruit a diverse cohort that is reflective of the UK population.